NREL/EnergyPlus/design/FY2017/NFP-ProvideAdditionalLEEDrelatedFeatures.md

 The following changes will be made to EnergyPlus output to provide input to the OpenStudio measure

 - Add table to show each schedule EFLH.
 The table would show the first object referencing that schedule (if simple to do).
+Also add hours with values greater than zero.

 - Add table to show the setpoint schedule values at 11am and 11pm and the first object referencing that schedule.